GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

-# Lab 1: Cell Tower Anomany Detection
+# Lab 1: Cell Tower Anomaly Detection

 This lab is data engineering centric and uses rules based processing to detect defective cell towers needing maintenance.
 It is self-contained and fully scripted to follow along at your own pace.